YazanNazal/Guessing-Game/README.md

-# Guessing-Game is a simple guessinggame that you input two number and your device expect this number
+# Guessing-Game is a simple guessing game that you input two number and your device expect this number